Damon118/MS1/README.md

 #### Interaction design

-- Responsive and accesible on a range of devices
+- Responsive and accesible on a range of devices.
-- Visually pleasing displays
+- Visually pleasing displays.
-- Low number of steps to purchase or contact
+- Low number of steps to purchase or contact.
 - The interfact interacts with user actions as expected, the scroll/swipe actions respond with the normal behaviour and buttons acts instantly on press.
 These features generate a predictable feel for the user.